Mix It Up with Mixed Media

 For the mouse hanging over the hot cocoa cup, I cut around his arms to fit over the cup.
 I popped up the candy cane as well at the mouse next to the jar for depth on the scene.
 I added some touches of glitter and then on the mouse Santa hat, I took some liquid applique and heated it up until it was puffy.
 The sentiment was white heat embossed over the dark chocolate cardstock and then I just used my scissors to cut it out and attach at the top.
 Really fun scene to create!

 I also took part on Friday with the “Hive Five Kit” class they did using the adorable new Hive Five card kit they came out with recently.
-I think everything is sold out now, but they mentioned that they might come out with some of the items in the future.
-You can check out the video HERE if you’re interested in seeing what we did.
-I changed mine up a bit, but pretty similar to what was shown for us.

 The products included with the card kit were really fun and I’m glad I got it!